BrowserBox/BrowserBox/README.md

 [Watch the 16 second video](https://www.youtube.com/watch?v=SD0Fhl9v87k).

-OuterShell is a HTML/CSS/JavaScript "outer shell" for a browser.
+ViewFinder is a HTML/CSS/JavaScript "outer shell" for a browser.
 It also looks and works just like a browser, but it runs in your browser and controls another browser.

 ![browser in a browser](readme-files/tenor.gif)